Open-closed Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks: All Genus Open-Closed Gromov Witten invariants

 In \cite{AV00}, Aganagic-Vafa introduced a class of Lagrangian submanifolds of semi-projective smooth toric Calabi-Yau 3-folds.
-It is straightforward to generalize this construction to 3-dimensional Calabi-Yau smooth toric DM stacks with semi-projective coarse moduli spaces.
+In this section, we generalize this construction and define Aganagic-Vafa A-branes in a general 3-dimensional Calabi-Yau smooth toric DM stack with semi-projective coarse moduli space.